The anniversary of the Allied landing at Normandy will be marked with a special ceremony at the National D-Day Memorial in Bedford, Virginia.

 At the conclusion of the ceremony join us for the annual procession to Homage sculpture for You Shall Never be Forgotten, the dedication of the Red Ball Express plaque, book signing with Joeseph Balkoski (at approximately 12:45PM), and guided tours starting at 1PM.

-Free admission until noon.
+Free admission all day on June 6.
 Guests are encouraged to bring a chair.
 No coolers, no food in plaza.
 No pets (service dogs welcome.)